Tumby Bay

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Tumby Bay's median income among taxpayers is $41,685.
-The average income in this period was $51,303.
-Both figures are below the national averages.
-In comparison, Rest of SA had a median income of $48,920 and an average of $58,933 during the same financial year.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates for Tumby Bay's median income would be approximately $45,353 by September 2025.
-The average income is estimated to reach around $55,818 during the same period.
-Census 2021 data indicates that household, family, and personal incomes in Tumby Bay all fall between the 5th and 14th percentiles nationally.
-Income analysis reveals that the largest segment of residents, comprising 34.2%, earn $400 - $799 weekly (662 residents).
-This is in contrast to metropolitan regions where the highest earning bracket is $1,500 - $2,999 at 27.5%.
-The prevalence of lower-income residents in Tumby Bay, with 41.3% earning under $800 per week, suggests constrained household budgets across much of the suburb.
-Despite this, housing costs are relatively modest, with 89.1% of income retained after housing expenses.
-However, the total disposable income ranks at just the 10th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Tumby Bay's median income among taxpayers is $41,685 and the average is $51,303.
+These figures are below national averages of $57,098 (median) and $73,315 (average).
+In South Australia excluding Adelaide (Rest of SA), the median was $48,920 with an average of $58,933.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes for Tumby Bay as of September 2025 would be approximately $45,353 (median) and $55,818 (average).
+According to Census 2021 income data, household, family, and personal incomes in Tumby Bay fall between the 5th and 14th percentiles nationally.
+Income analysis shows that the largest segment comprises 667 residents earning $400 - $799 weekly, which is 34.2% of the suburb's population, contrasting with metropolitan regions where the $1,500 - $2,999 bracket leads at 27.5%.
+The prevalence of lower-income residents (41.3% earning under $800/week) suggests constrained household budgets across much of Tumby Bay.
+Despite modest housing costs allowing for 89.1% income retention, the total disposable income ranks at just the 10th percentile nationally.

 Frequently Asked Questions - Income